Yep, it’s time to seriously start thinking about what you’re going to do out there.

 DO Check any outside pots that are in a rain shadow under a roof eave.
 Make sure they have a bit of moisture – especially the evergreen plants that are very susceptible to cold winds burning dry leaves.

 Fun, creative things to do – Get a bird feeder going.
-Make a dried arrangement entirely with what you can find outside (tell your SO and any one who asks that it’s ‘Winter Art’).
-Sprout some alfalfa seeds inside for sandwiches (and keep an eye out for an article on this soon).
+Make a dried arrangement entirely with what you can find outside (tell any one who asks that it’s ‘Winter Art’).
+Sprout some alfalfa seeds inside for sandwiches.
 If you’ve still got a Christmas tree up, turn it into a Wildlife Tree.
 Peruse a seed catalog with a Sharpie.
 Keep a record of high low temps in your journal.
 Start looking for emerging hellebore blooms.
 Take this time for a bit of winter reading of garden books, blogs and magazines.
 Join the American Horticultural Association – not just cause it’s the right thing to do as an American gardener, but because it’s a wonderful organization with an excellent, informative magazine and many other member benefits.

 DON’T start clearing out refugees.
 If you took a division from a friend back in the fall and brought it inside to coddle then forgot about it, you may be seeing new growth now.
 Whether or not you’ve got room for something ungainly that belongs in the garden, you are now stuck with it.
 DON’T under any circumstances put it outside with the overwintering perennials or the shock will kill it.
 Even a cold garage may be too cold.
 Spring has come for your little division.
 It’ll be spring before you can off -load it.